-- The Fund’s ESG profile added to relative performance versus the EAFE Index during the quarter.
+- The Fund’s stronger ESG profile relative to the Index drove outperformance.
 A chart showing performance attribution by ESG ratings over the trailing three months and since the Fund’s inception is available below.
-An overweight to the highest-rated ESG companies contributed the most to relative performance during the quarter, and that is consistent with results since the Fund’s inception.△△
+The Fund’s overweight toward the highest-rated ESG companies contributed the most to relative performance during the quarter, as well as since inception.△

 Figures include reinvested dividends, capital gains distributions and changes in principal value.

 3The inception date for the Pax MSCI EAFE ESG Leaders Index Fund Institutional Class is January 27, 2011, and the Investor Class inception date is March 31, 2014.

 As of 5/1/20 prospectus, total annual Pax MSCI EAFE ESG Leaders Index Fund operating expenses, gross of any fee waivers or reimbursements, for Investor Class and Institutional Class shares are 0.74% and 0.49%, respectively.